asanetargoss/AspectTweaker/README.md

 # Developing
 ## Dependencies
-Download the normal/obfuscated 1.10.2 versions of these mods and put them in /libs:
+Download the normal/obfuscated 1.10.2 versions of these mods and put them in the /libs folder relative to the root directory, creating the folder if it does not exist:

 * [CraftTweaker](https://minecraft.curseforge.com/projects/crafttweaker)
 * [Thaumcraft](https://minecraft.curseforge.com/projects/thaumcraft?gameCategorySlug=mc-mods&projectID=223628)